A step-by-step introduction to crafting a great narrative

 Reading through that post, some see Tony Stark (Iron Man) as the Main Character, others see Steve Rodgers (Captain America).
 The ones who see Tony assuming the position of the Main Character sense the challenging influence brought on by the perspectives of Steve and Peter Parker, and witness the resolution moment where Iron Man chooses for himself what is right and wrong and “eyeballs” a shot at the Winter Soldier.

-Those who try to position Steve as the Main Character flounder when it comes to defining a consistent, challenging perspective from an Influence Character.
+Those who try to position Steve as the Main Character flounder when it comes to defining a consistent, challenging perspective from an Obstacle Character.
 They may insert concerns from the comic book series or their appreciations of the characters, but those understandings exist outside of the work in question.
 They bring in material inconsequential and, in some respects, contradictory to the singular storymind presented within the film.

 No challenge exists for Steve.
 No moments of consideration.
-No defining resolution moment that ties his conflict with the external conflict of the Overall Story Throughline.
+No defining resolution moment that ties his conflict with the external conflict of the Objective Story Throughline.
 The defining moment of his perspective–the decision to decide whether it was right or wrong to keep Bucky’s past a secret–was made off-screen and out-of-sight.

 As presented in the film, this secret was something You did, not something I did.